mad4j/book-mdpc/examples/volume1/alice_in_wonderland/README.md

 ---
 # Alice in Wonderland (1951)

-Animazione, Avventura, Ragazzi
+Animation, Adventure, Family

-## Il film in breve
+## Plot
 Alice stumbles into the world of Wonderland.
 Will she get home?
 Not if the Queen of Hearts has her way.

 [details](https://www.imdb.com/title/tt0043274/)